Herrem03/ASN-NLP/README.md

 Streamlit app analyzing French Nuclear Regulation Authority's inspection letters using LDA, Word2vec and text mining techniques.

 <h2>About</h2>
-Regulatory control in the french nuclear industry has an impact on project's costs and planning This project aims to :
+Regulatory control in the french nuclear industry has an impact on project's costs and planning.
+This project aims to :
-- Build a content-based recommendation app of french nuclear regulation authority's inspection letters
+<li>Build a content-based recommendation app of french nuclear regulation authority's inspection letters<\li>
-- Analyze French nuclear regulation
+<li>Analyze French nuclear regulation<\li>

 See Medium stories for more details :